doowb/iterator-async/README.md

 ### [iterator](index.js#L20)

-Iterate over a stack of functions passing the results of each function to the next function in the stack.
+Iterate over a stack of async functions passing the results of each function to the next function in the stack.

 **Params**